-The Society's With-Profits Advisory Arrangement ("WPAA") is made up of the Society's SID and the FIC supported by the With-Profits Actuary and its role is to act in an advisory capacity to inform the decision making of the Board in relation to the with-profits fund.
+The Society's With-Profits Advisory Arrangement ("WPAA") is made up of the Society's SID and the FIC Chair, supported by the Ambassador for Members', the With-Profits Actuary and Chief Executive and its role is to act in an advisory capacity to inform the decision making of the Board in relation to the withprofits fund.
 In particular, the role of the WPAA is to consider the interests of with-profits policyholders, ensuring they are treated fairly and that the fund is managed in accordance with the Society's Principles and Practices of Financial Management ("PPFM").
 The WPAA also oversees the Society's governance arrangements for closed-book business.
 A copy of the terms of reference of the WPAA and the PPFM can be obtained from the Society's website www.sheffieldmutual.com.